RobTillaart/AD7367/README.md

 **Experimental**  WORK IN PROGRESS

-The AD7367 is an ADC which can sample 2 channels simultaneously at 14 bits.
+The AD7367 is an ADC which can sample 2 channels simultaneously at 14 bits with a theoretical speed of up to 1 MSPS.

 The library implements the basic functionality to trigger a measurement and read the bits of the two ADC's.